eoinkelly/notes/load-testing/basics.md

     * written in Java
     * supports many protocols, SMTP, TCP, others
     * has a GUI and command line
-    * can be told to scan resposnes for CSRF tokens
+    * can be told to scan responses for CSRF tokens
+    * definitely the most capable of the OSS tools
 * apache bench (ab)
     * basic
     * -- doesn't let you hit different endpoints as part of a session
     * ++ simple
     * -- doesn't do groups of requests (flows)
+    * -- doesn't let you pause between requests
     * -- https://stackoverflow.com/a/10264501 indicates its reporting isn't as good as jmeter
     * `ab -n NUM_REQUESTS_TO_MAKE -c CONCURRENCY http://example.com/foo`
     * ab timing results: